BroadleafCommerce/BroadleafCommerce/BroadleafCommerce/doc/readme.txt

 * "dist" contains the Broadleaf Commerce binary jar files, as well as corresponding source jars
 * "docs" contains the Broadleaf Commerce API javadocs

-Contents of the "-with-dependencies" distribution (~58 MB):
+Contents of the "-with-dependencies" distribution (~197 MB):
+* "demo" contains the Broadleaf Commerce standalone demonstration, including the demo coffee store and admin applications
 * "dist" contains the Broadleaf Commerce binary jar files, as well as corresponding source jars
 * "docs" contains the Broadleaf Commerce API javadocs
 * "lib" contains all third-party libraries needed for building the framework and/or running the demo
+* "sql" contains DDL scripts for Broadleaf Commerce schema creation for a number of popular database platforms
 * "src" contains the general Java source files for the framework

 The "lib" directory is only included in the "-with-dependencies" download.
 The "-with-dependencies"